bayerschphi/ohtm_pipeline/README.md

 # OHTM Pipeline - Version 0.8
-(Orahl History Topic Modeling Pipeline)
+(Oral History Topic Modeling Pipeline)

 # Overview
 This pipeline presents a complete function set to perform lda mallet topic modeling.
 With a simple main hub, all options